NotYourRootUser/cloud-ledger/notes/week5 sec+/domain5.1_governance_foundations.md

 # Domain 5.1 / Governance Foundations
 Charter • RACI • Authority to Act
-Anchoring info

 ---

+## Anchor -

 ### Charter
 A formal document that grants the security team **authority**, **scope**, and an **executive sponsor** to enforce controls.
 Kind of like a **badge + warrant** empowering security to act even when others resist.
 When i think of Charter i picture a **sealed, signed authorization document**.